0x4248/notebook/content/01 Areas/Computers/A Level Computer Science/Computer Science topics.md

 >[!info]+ I have completed my A Levels!
 > I have completed my A Levels and got my results back!
 Unfortunately I got a grade **C** which is not bad but in my opinion its not great.
 I should have gotten an **B** but I was **6 marks off** which is really annoying.
 If you are a student taking OCR A Level Computer Science or any A Level exam just remember **every mark counts, even if its only a few.
 It could be an entire grade**.
+>
+> *Thank you to my teachers for all the help and support.
+You are the best!*

 Here is a list of every topic that is covered on the A Level Computer Science.
 When you click a page you will be able to see the notes I have made for that topic.